anmolksachan/ThreatTracer/README.md

 - ⚡ **Rate limiting** with automatic retry system
 - 🔐 **API Key Management** with persistent storage
 - 📊 **Detailed Output** with color-coded results
-- 🚧 **ExploitDB** lookup is under maintenance, working to provide faster results.
+- 🚧 **ExploitDB** lookup is removed with static code for faster results.

 ## Installation 🛠️
 ```bash